Andrej123456789/Andrej123456789/README.md

 - Project is dead if has `PROJECT IS DONE` label which means that I am done developing that project, but there is possibility that I might come back someday in future but probably not.
 Sometimes project can be dead without notice
 - And btw I don't like web dev too much, it is ok but I am not in it

-*Status are not fully correct because most of time I am programming in/for ringwormGO*
+*Stats are not fully correct because decent amout of time I am programming in/for ringwormGO*

 *[Codeberg account](https://codeberg.org/Andrej123456789)*